OWASP/www-policy/operational/awards-and-scholarships.md

 Award or Scholarship proposals are more likely to be approved if selection criteria include equity for disadvantaged, underrepresented, or underserved groups.
 Awards should be directed towards genuinely long term or meritorious service to OWASP and our mission, or as an encouragement to new projects, chapters, initiatives, or as a reward for OWASP competitions that fulfill our mission.

 After approval, organizers must publish the selection criteria on the OWASP website for public transparency.
 Organizers should coordinate with the Foundation to ensure that all nominees or entrants are eligible per the selection criteria.

-Organizers must publish the awarded accolade results on the OWASP website, including the selection rubric and scores, and are encouraged to promote the accolade.
+Organizers must publish results on the OWASP website, including the selection rubric and scores, and are encouraged to promote the accolade.
 As privacy permits, organizers should publish recipients' names (with their permission) to allow members, donors, and the public to determine that the prize was transparently and fairly selected.
 Organizers must make recipients' details available to the OWASP Foundation to process the award, scholarship, or travel assistance.

 ## Transparency, Integrity, and Oversight